 If you hold a law degree from outside Australia and wish to be admitted to the Australian legal profession, you must first obtain guidance and approval from the admitting authority in the State in which you wish to practise.
-That authority can then direct you to complete individual training programs at Leo Cussen Centre for Law.
+That authority can then direct you to complete individual training programs such as our PLT Program at Leo Cussen Centre for Law.

 Admitting authorities for Victoria and Western Australia: